twh2898/os/design/memory.md

 | 0xfffff000 | 0xffffffff | 0x00001 |               | last table (all the page tables)                          |

 _Pages with a blank physical address are allocated form free physical memory._

+### Virtual Address Space (Process)

+Applications / processes require access to less of the memory than the kernel.
+With the use of interrupts for system calls and page directories for each process,

 ## Physical Allocator (`ram.h`)